 The EORTC QLQ-C30 is a questionnaire that rates the overall quality of life in cancer participants.
 The first 28 questions use a 4-point scale (1=not at all to 4=very much) for evaluating function (physical, role, social, cognitive, emotional), symptoms (diarrhea, fatigue, dyspnea, appetite loss, insomnia, nausea/vomiting, constipation, and pain) and financial difficulties.
 The last 2 questions use a 7-point scale (1=very poor to 7=excellent) to evaluate overall health and quality of life.
 Global scores are converted to a score of 0 to 100, with a higher score indicating improved health status.
 The change from baseline in EORTC QLQ-C30 score will be presented.

-Change from Baseline in European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) Physical Function Score
+Change From Baseline in European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30 (EORTC QLQ-C30) Physical Function Score

-Time Frame: Baseline and up to approximately 46 months
+Time Frame: Baseline and week 36

 The EORTC QLQ-C30 is a questionnaire to assess the overall quality of life of cancer patients.
 Participant responses to 5 questions about their physical functioning are scored on a 4-point scale (1=not at all to 4=very much).
 Using linear transformation, raw scores are standardized, so that scores range from 0 to 100.
 A higher score indicates a better quality of life.
 The change from baseline in physical function (EORTC QLQ-C30 Items 1-5) score will be presented.

-Change from Baseline in European Organization for Research and Treatment of Cancer Quality of Life Questionnaire Symptom Specific Scale for Cervical Cancer (EORTC QLQ-CX24) Score
+Change From Baseline in European Organization for Research and Treatment of Cancer Quality of Life Questionnaire Symptom Specific Scale for Cervical Cancer (EORTC QLQ-CX24) Score

-Time Frame: Baseline and up to approximately 46 months
+Time Frame: Baseline and Week 36

 Number of Participants Who Experience One or More Adverse Events (AEs)

-Time Frame: Up to approximately 46 months
+Time Frame: Up to 55 months

 An AE is defined as any unfavorable and unintended sign, symptom, disease, or worsening of preexisting condition temporally associated with study treatment and irrespective of causality to study treatment.

-Up to approximately 46 months
+Up to 55 months

-Number of Participants Who Discontinue Study Treatment Due to an Adverse Event (AE)
+Number of Participants Who Discontinue Study Treatment Due to an AE

-Time Frame: Up to approximately 46 months
+Time Frame: Up to 32 months

 An AE is defined as any unfavorable and unintended sign, symptom, disease, or worsening of preexisting condition temporally associated with study treatment and irrespective of causality to study treatment.

-Up to approximately 46 months
+Up to 32 months

 Collaborators and Investigators